Master of Education in Digital Learning and Teaching

-The online program in Instructional Technology (IT) is designed for teachers or other educational professionals who are interested in learning more about integrating the use of computers and other technologies into teaching and learning.
+The online program in Digital Learning and Teaching is designed for teachers or other educational professionals who are interested in learning more about integrating the use of computers and other technologies into teaching and learning.
 Graduates of the program work as classroom teachers, school-level or system-level instructional technology specialists, curriculum developers, or in private industry.
 Students with a North Carolina teaching license are eligible to receive the 077 Technology Specialist add-on licensure upon completion of the program.
 Please visit the department web site for current admission requirements and curriculum information.

 An online M.S. degree is also offered.